Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 red rose shrub in front of golden dry grasses along Virginia Beach

-a black and white dog stretching in the sand at sunrise on Virginia Beach
+a white dog sniffing a pinecone on Virginia Beach

 dusty grey-green foliage plant with a sunny yellow flower